Amran-Lab/Ada-Membership-Api/README.md

 ## Assumptions

-An employee can multiple cards.
+- An employee can multiple cards.
 For example if they lose their card they can request a new card and have their balance  transferred and have their old card deactivated.
 The transfer of balance and card deactivation would be done by an admin.

-Another assumption made is the card already has a unique id on the card before registering.
+- The card already has a unique id on the card before registering.

-I also made the assunption that you can top up money on the kiosk with cash.
+- You can top up money on the kiosk with cash.
+- As there is a PIN I assumed that after swiping the card the Kiosk will ask for the PIN which the user can then sign in with.
+- The Kiosk can perform basic tasks such as deleting a token and sending a token in the header when making a request

 ## UML - Diagrams
 ## ERD